Kenji-uchida/CPSC481-Pac-Man/README.md

 Pacman Heuristic Search is an implementation of A* search algorithm and a formulation of a new problem with a heuristic for it.
 This was written in Python using a Priority Queue for A* search.
 The new problem finds the shortest path through the maze that touches all four corners.
 We implemented the function "aStarSearch" in search.py and implemented the class "CornersProblem" in searchAgents.py.

 ## How to test
 If you run the command: ```python autograder.py``` then you will see the test cases that were wrote to assure the algorithms are written properly.
-The test cases for BFS and DFS both pass.
+The test cases for BFS, DFS, & A* all pass.

 ### Files
 This project contains a lot of files but most is to display/configure the GUI of the application.
 A few files to describe: